-Kim (36) was diagnosed with stage 1 breast cancer in her left breast in 2019, at the age of 36.
-Kim had Critical Illness Cover of R604 642 at the time of her diagnosis with the optional CI 100% Rider benefit, her claim was boosted from 25% to a full 100% payment.
+Kamogelo (36) was diagnosed with stage 1 breast cancer in her left breast in 2019.
+Kamogelo had the PPS Critical Illness Cover of R604 642 at the time of her diagnosis with the optional CI 100% benefit.
+Her claim was boosted from 25% to a full 100% payment.
 She could not work during her initial treatment, but the Sickness benefit supported her during the days she was booked off.

-In July 2020, Kim was diagnosed with stage 4 Metastatic lesions to her spine and mammary glands.
-Through the reinstatement of cover, Kim could claim again on her Critical Illness benefit and received another 100% payment.
+In July 2020, Kamogelo was diagnosed with stage 4 Metastatic lesions to her spine and mammary glands.
+Through the reinstatement of cover, she could claim again on her PPS Critical Illness Cover and receive another 100% payment.
 Her Sickness benefit also supported her through this treatment.